-My small survey shows that introverts get a bad rap when it comes to leadership.
-More importantly larger surveys show this too.
-According to Harvard Business Review a 2006 survey showed that 65% of senior corporate executives viewed introversion as a barrier to leadership, and other studies have shown that highly extroverted U.S. presidents are perceived as more effective. https://hbr.org/2010/12/the-hidden-advantages-of-quiet-bosses
+Research1 shows introverts get a bad rap when it comes to leadership.
+According to Harvard Business Review a 2006 survey showed 65% of senior corporate executives viewed introversion as a barrier to leadership, and other studies have shown that highly extroverted U.S. Presidents are perceived as more effective.

-But introverts typically have some abilities that could make them great leaders.
+But introverts typically have abilities that could make them great leaders.

 - Listening skills: Introverts tend to be great listeners.
 As a leader being comfortable hearing feedback or comments from your team and being receptive to ideas can help you to engage a wide range of your team.
 Many leadership experts say that it’s seen as a great advantage to have workers who share their ideas for business improvement.
 If your team know you listen to them, they’re more likely to engage more.

 - Allow others to shine: A perceived downside of many introverts is that they don’t like to be in the limelight.
-But if that means the introverted leader is happy to help their team takes the limelight, that’s a powerful thing.
+But if that means the introverted leader is happy to help their team take the limelight, that can be a powerful thing.